 Some people are not good candidates for implants.
 Some medical conditions make them not healthy enough to have the procedure.
 This list includes:

 - People who do not practice good oral health and won’t keep up the care after the procedure

 What is the process of getting dental implants?

-Implants can take several months to get installed, because the bone has to solidify around the implant post.
+Implants can take several months to get installed because the bone has to solidify around the implant post.
 It’s crucial that this happens so that the implants will stay put for the long term.

-Leading up to your implant surgery, your dentist will assess your health, and may refer you to a periodontist who specializes in the bones and gums of your jaw, or an oral surgeon.
-You will get a full dental exam that includes X-rays and modelling of your teeth.
+Leading up to your implant surgery, your dentist will assess your health and may refer you to a periodontist who specializes in the bones and gums of your jaw, or an oral surgeon.
+You will get a full dental exam that includes X-rays and modeling of your teeth.
 Your full health history will be assessed, to make sure you are a good candidate for the procedure.
 All of your medications will be noted.
 You might be prescribed an antibiotic prophylactically.

 On the day of the surgery, you will be given either an injection of a local anesthetic or a general, depending on how much work needs to be done and what your tolerance for the procedure is.
-You should have someone lined up to give you a ride home afterwards.
+You should have someone lined up to give you a ride home afterward.

-The surgeon will remove the damaged tooth, if anything remains.
+The surgeon will remove the damaged tooth if anything remains.
 Then the jaw is prepped, which may involve a bone graft from a cadaver or another part of your body if you need some additional jaw material.
 The last step for day one is to have the actual implants drilled in and set.

 You will then get sent home for the bone to heal around the implant or implants.
 After they have healed for a few weeks or even a few months, you will get the abutments installed and the new porcelain tooth affixed.